 In California, most high school graduates enroll at the California Community Colleges, the largest higher education system in the country, serving nearly 2 million students.
-Community colleges have long been a vital gateway to a bachelor’s degree, particularly for students from low-income families and communities of color.
+Community colleges have long been a vital gateway to a bachelor’s degree, particularly for learners and families from communities of color and those who face outsized financial barriers.

 Guided Pathways is a framework for community colleges to design and implement practices that provide appropriate structure and support for students to improve their experiences and shorten their time to degree.